vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-configure-a-port-with-an-ssl-certificate.md

 ### <a name="to-determine-how-ports-are-configured"></a>Para determinar como as portas estão configuradas

-1. No Windows Server 2003 ou [!INCLUDE[wxp](../../../../includes/wxp-md.md)], use a ferramenta HttpCfg. exe para exibir a configuração da porta atual, usando os comutadores **SSL** e de **consulta** , conforme mostrado no exemplo a seguir.
+1. No Windows Server 2003 ou no Windows XP, use a ferramenta HttpCfg. exe para exibir a configuração da porta atual, usando os comutadores **SSL** e de **consulta** , conforme mostrado no exemplo a seguir.

     ```console
     httpcfg query ssl